Team programming: Modern trends: multiple programmers to one sub-task

 Difficulties were experienced with these older methods, such as costs spiralling out of control as systems grew, and schedules failing to meet time-to-market targets.
 These issues gave rise to techniques such as pair programming, mob programming (aka. ensemble programming), along with new systems lifecycle structures such as the Boehm spiral.
 Specification of these new approaches began in the mid-1980s and continues today.
 Many of these strategies involve multiple programmers working collaboratively on the same piece of source code as opposed to being individually responsible for individual tasks.
 For example, in "pair programming", responsibility for the resulting product is equally shared between two programmers who work on their assigned sub-task together.
 Benefits of this approach include the deficiencies in knowledge of one programmer to be compensated for by the ability in specific areas by the other programmer; in addition, the shared responsibility is thought to increase incentives for meeting project deadlines and quality targets.

 This technique is frequently used in newer programming methodologies that are focused around object-oriented programming techniques, such as the Rational Unified Process and Extreme Programming (acronym "XP"), often in combination with design documentation methods such as the Unified Modelling Language (UML).
 In object-oriented programming languages, software functionality forms modular, discrete units (termed classes for the functional elements, and packages for constellations of interlinked classes that carry out a particular function); the two most well-known of these are C++ and Java.
 This lends itself well towards the division of programming projects into sub-teams, although issues are still often encountered in integrating the resulting product following completion of each sub-task.

+Mob programming

+Mob programming (sometimes informally called mobbing, ensemble programming or posse programming) is a software development approach where the whole team works on the same thing, at the same time, in the same space, and at the same computer.
+This is similar to pair programming where two people sit at the same computer and collaborate on the same code at the same time.
+With mob programming, the collaboration is extended to everyone on the team, while still using a single computer for writing the code and inputting it into the code base.